AliVillegas/cyberpunk2076/README.md

 For post processing effects we used Threejs Effectrenderer and EffectPasses.
 In order to show a bloom effect within our scene.

+### Procedural Obstacles
+Incoming cars, trucks and trailers spawn randomly throught our game.
+This spawning becomes harder and harder as the time goes on.
+This was achieved using standard SetTimeoutFunctions and spawnrate variables.
+Furthermore a spawn percentage multiplier was chosen to manage the rarity of trucks and trailers The movement of these obstacles was managed using TWEEN animations

+### City
+To populate our scene we decided to add a moving city background.
+This was achieved by loading a city model and then scaling its size massively The movement of the city was managed using TWEEN animations.
+With a really slow time we created the effect of going through the city.
+An array of 5 colors was created to spawn different variants of the city.
+And to further increase the uniqueness of each city we randomly rotated the spawn point of the city to simulate a different city every 10 seconds.

+### Coins
+Coins are spawned similarly as our obstacles.
+However, a rarity multiplier was applied in order to spawn figures such as squares, triangles and circles.
+These figures were created using THREE js groups and adding them to the scene as a single object.

+### Collisons

+These were possible using Threejs own collision implementation with Box3.
+So every time our friendly car came into contact with any obstacle a method is fired to modify the score of the user.

+### Distance Travelled and Score

+In order to display the HUD info to the user, we used css and html text.
+This is being modified on every frame with js.

+### Storing User High Score

+We used localstorage to save the user highest score for next games.

+## Live Demo

 Live demo of current build: https://alivillegas.github.io/cyberpunk2076/